menu

 Real Estate

-Furthermore, homes built from 2000 through today make up a higher proportion of the Fallon Station neighborhood's real estate landscape than 96.7% of the neighborhoods in America.
+In addition, homes built from 2000 through today make up a higher proportion of the Fallon Station neighborhood's real estate landscape than 99.6% of the neighborhoods in America.
 When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
-In fact, 74.8% of the residential real estate here is classified as newer.
+In fact, 96.0% of the residential real estate here is classified as newer.
+In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
+In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Modes of Transportation